doctest/doctest/doc/markdown/roadmap.md

 ### For 1.2:

-- print current test suite when logging a test case
 - Value-Parameterized test cases - https://github.com/onqtam/doctest/issues/38
 - decorators for test cases - like in boost test
     - description